 1. Dialectical Behavior Therapy (DBT)

 This therapy type is based on cognitive-behavioral therapy.
-However, it’s more tailored for those who feel emotions more intensely and are prone to conditions like chronic suicidality.
+However, it’s more tailored for those who feel emotions more intensely and are prone to mental health conditions like chronic suicidality.

 So, instead of trying to avoid or work around uncomfortable feelings, DBT focuses on validating and accepting those negative emotions.

-Nowadays, therapists use DBT for treating substance use disorders alongside other disorders such as anxiety, depression, and borderline personality.
+Nowadays, therapists use DBT for treating substance use disorders alongside with anxiety disorder and other disorders such as depression and borderline personality.

 2. Motivational Interviewing (MI)

 Mainly, motivational interviewing aims to address addiction in patients.
-This happens by motivating them and strengthening their commitment to a certain goal, which is sobriety.
+This happens by motivating them and strengthening their commitment to a specific goal, which is sobriety.

-Generally, lack of motivation is one of the greatest hurdles recovering drug addicts face.
-That’s because they often feel like becoming sober isn’t a realistic target or is just too hard to try.
+Generally, lack of motivation is one of the most significant hurdles recovering drug addicts face.
+That’s because they often feel that becoming sober isn’t a realistic target or is too hard to try.

 3. Mindfulness-based Interventions